vtsynergy/MetaMorph/metamorph-generators/opencl/README.md

 ##Installation

 Please follow the installation instructions in the top-level Makefile.
-The MetaCL autogenerator can run in a standalone fashion, but currently all generated codes require the MetaMorph OpenCL backend plugin to operate.

 ## Usage